slightlyskepticalpotat/file-visualiser/README.md

 # file-visualiser
 Visualises any computer file as an image.
 Applications include forensics, CTF, and art.
+Note that in most cases, the image is only intended as an approximation of the input data—the aformentioned data may not always be easily recoverable.
 The process is as follows:

 1. Extract data from file
 2. Render data to image